silviaprietotron/GitHub_Repository/README.md

 **Data Analysis Projects Portfolio**

-This repository contains two projects developed in Streamlit, focusing on financial and project data visualization and analysis.
+This repository contains three projects developed in Streamlit, focusing on financial and project data visualization and analysis.
 Both projects demonstrate key skills in data manipulation, interactive visualization, and the use of APIs and SQL databases.

 **1. Cryptocurrency Data Visualization (Kraken API)**